kronusaturn/lw2-viewer/README.md

 ** On Mac OS, or other platforms that don't support sparse files, you may want to reduce \*lmdb-mapsize\*

 * Start the server
+** On Mac OS, you may need `export DYLD_LIBRARY_PATH=/opt/local/lib/` or similar, depending on where libraries are installed.
 `cd ~/quicklisp/local-projects/lw2-viewer`
 `sbcl --eval '(ql:quickload :lw2-viewer)' --eval '(hunchentoot:start (make-instance (quote hunchentoot:easy-acceptor) :port 4242 :document-root "./www/"))'`